 Organizing Your Children’s Toys

 I break down our entire process (in simple steps for you) as part of my How to Build a Home That Creates Independent Play E-Course.
 But if you’re ready to go now, then I recommend ordering some plastic tubs, I love THESE and THESE, (because they’re affordable and come in good sizes), then editing and printing out my FREE printable toy labels, and getting to work!

 While this system is far from perfect, IT WORKS, and our toys are nice and organized.
 I know where everything is and how to get to it quickly, which makes rotating toys a breeze.
-Which means my children are engaged and happy, without screen-time, and I don’t have to stress while trying to unload the dishwasher or fold laundry or drink some coffee in peace, or answer some emails.
+This means my children are engaged and happy, without screen-time, and I don’t have to stress while trying to unload the dishwasher or fold laundry or drink some coffee in peace or answer some emails.
 PRAISE.

 Adding Free Printable Toy Labels

 Before getting started, I created some simple printable toy labels for myself with toy groupings that I knew we already had and needed a home for, like animals, music & movement, etc. Then I printed out some blank toy labels as well and grabbed a marker.
 As I went through all of our toys and organized them into groups, I used the labels to keep like groups organized.
 To grab your own printable toy labels, click the link below to take you to Canva.
 You will be shown a template for editing your own labels.
 Here you can change the text and the design in the background.
 If you’re not sure how to edit the text in Canva, check out this helpful article!